DixonScott/battery-optimizer/README.md

     - Note: the fastest way to set up a completely new input would be to select "Flat" in each of the select boxes (except optimisation mode), select appropriate values, and then use the data editor to set the remaining values.
 You can then download this as a CSV for fast input later.
 4. Set the battery parameters.
     - Note: round trip efficiency (RTE) is only applied to charging the battery.
 This means that battery energy refers to usable energy, or energy that can be extracted from the battery.
-5. Click "Run Optimization" at the bottom.
+5. Click "Run Optimisation" at the bottom.
 6. Click the results tab.

 ## Results